-The European Union shapes its budget for a pragmatic, modern, and long-term planning for the 2021-27 period to deliver on the issues that matter to Europeans.
-The Commission proposes that funding for the CAP is moderately reduced –by around 5% – to reflect the new reality of a Union at 27.
+The European Union shapes its budget for a pragmatic, modern, and long-term planning for the 2021-27 period to deliver on issues that matter to Europeans.
+The Commission proposes that funding for the CAP is moderately reduced – by around 5% – due to less contributions, with a future union of 27 members.

 Nine clear objectives

-Based on nine clear objectives, the future CAP will continue to ensure access to high-quality food and strong support for the unique European farming model with an increased focus on the environment and climate, supporting the transition towards a more sustainable agricultural sector and the development of vibrant rural areas.
+Based on 9 objectives, the future CAP will continue to ensure access to high-quality food and strong support for the unique European farming model.

-The nine objectives of the future CAP are:
+The 9 objectives of the future CAP are:

 - to ensure a fair income to farmers